NorvetMSP/peanut-pos/doc/analysis/NovaPOS Admin Portal Enhanced Order.md

 - Update Order Status: Determine if the order is now fully refunded (all items returned) or partially – set orders.status to REFUNDED or PARTIAL_REFUNDED accordingly[6].
 - Trigger Payment Refund: If the payment method was non-cash (e.g. Credit Card or Crypto), call the Payment Service to actually issue the refund to the customer’s card/account.
 This could be a REST call to the Payment microservice or an internal Kafka event.
 For security, we use the service’s authentication (e.g. a service JWT or API key) when calling this internal API[7].
 We perform this before committing the transaction – if the payment gateway returns failure, we roll back all DB changes and return an error so the UI knows the refund didn’t complete.
 (If the payment service is asynchronous, we might mark as pending, but here we assume synchronous stub for simplicity.)
 - Commit Transaction: Once the payment refund is confirmed (or if it was a cash refund which doesn’t require external processing), commit the database transaction so all changes persist atomically.
 - Emit Events: Publish an order.completed event with negative item quantities and negative total representing the refund[7].
-The Inventory Service, already listening to order events, will interpret negative quantities as stock being added back (restock)[7].
+The Inventory Service, already listening to order events, will interpret negative quantities as stock being added back [restock](7).
 Similarly, the Loyalty Service will deduct points for the refunded amount (since a negative total leads to negative loyalty points) – this behavior was already designed in the system.
 We also could emit a dedicated order.refunded event, but reusing the existing event type with negative values keeps services simple.
 - Audit Logging: Log the return action via the Audit Service.
-For example, emit an audit.log event or call an audit endpoint with details (order ID, user, reason, amount)[5].
+For example, emit an audit.log event or call an audit endpoint with details [order ID, user, reason, amount](5).
 This ensures an immutable record of who performed the return and why, visible in audit trails.
 Below is the Rust handler for refunding an order (partial/full return).
 It puts together the above steps:
 // services/order-service/src/order_handlers.rs (refund endpoint)
 use bigdecimal::BigDecimal;